aimagelab/mvad-names-dataset/README.md

 ### Dataset splits

 Original M-VAD training, validation, and test sets are obtained by splitting the 92 movies in three disjoint parts.
-However, when considering the characters' identities, video clips of the same movie have to be in every split, so that the algorithms can learn the visual appearance of the characters on the training set and apply it on the validation and test set.
+However, when considering characters' identities, video clips of the same movie have to be in every split, so that the algorithms can learn the visual appearance of the characters on the training set and apply it on the validation and test set.